oobabooga/text-generation-webui/docs/01 - Chat Tab.md

 The styles are only applied to chat and chat-instruct modes.
 Instruct mode has its separate style defined in `text-generation-webui/css/html_instruct_style.css`.

+## Attitude Description
+This textbox allows the user to enter a the chat response attitude style (like optimistic, official and so on.)

+## Attitude Scale
+Slide to choose the level of this attitude from default - 0 (no effect) to 1 (full effect).
+Only relevant if the user has filled in the Attitude Description textbox.

 ## Character gallery

 This menu is a built-in extension defined under `text-generation-webui/extensions/gallery`.
 It displays a gallery with your characters, and if you click on a character, it will be automatically selected in the menu under "Parameters" > "Character".